 Lenders will usually stipulate a minimum income requirement.
 The minimum income will vary depending on the lender; it could be anything from £10,000 to £40,000.

 The minimum income requirement will also be affected by your status as either a sole or joint applicant.
 For example, for a sole applicant the minimum income could be £20,000; for a joint applicant, one applicant must earn a minimum of £20,000 or there should be a combined joint income of at least £30,000.

 You’ll need to provide the lender with your employment figures if you are employed, or the last three years of accounts, if you run a business, as proof that you meet the criteria for minimum income.

-As there are strict criteria which need to be met, lenders will require proof of gross rental income to ensure that the mortgage payments can be met by the holiday let.
+As there are strict criteria which need to be met, lenders will require proof of gross rental income to ensure that the monthly mortgage repayments can be met by the holiday let property.
 To get an estimation, it’s advisable to consult a reputable holiday letting agent who can provide a realistic rental projection.

 At present, lenders are generally not willing to accept rental figures created by the property owner if they are self-marketing using a platform such as Airbnb.
 Therefore, in order to get a holiday rental mortgage, using the services of a professional agent is essential.